 Every three months the Department of Justice and Community Safety publishes the number and dollar value of road safety camera infringements.
 For fixed intersection and highway cameras, this information is published on a camera by camera basis.
 For mobile cameras, a total is published for all mobile camera locations used throughout the quarter.

 As there are approximately 2,000 mobile camera locations, the Department does not publish individual site results.
 However, where a mobile location has recorded a high number of infringements (i.e. within the top 50 for all cameras across the state, or top 20 for speeding infringements) the statistics provide information about these infringements.

 Why do we need enforcement of 40 km/h speed zones?

 These road safety camera sites are located in places with high pedestrian concentrations, namely strip shopping zones and school zones.
 There are clear road safety benefits to using road safety cameras to enforce 40 km/h speed limits.
 While there are benefits to driver and passengers, the primary road safety benefit is to pedestrians.
 Research shows that a pedestrian struck by a vehicle travelling at 60 km/h is unlikely to survive, whereas a pedestrian struck by a vehicle travelling at 40 km/h (or lower) has a much greater chance of survival.

-Automated speed enforcement in 40 km/h zones provides significant deterrence against speeding in those zones and contributes to a reduction in pedestrian road trauma.
-Information published by the Department of Transport indicates that, on average, over the last ten years on average there were 47 pedestrian fatalities and more than 690 pedestrians seriously injured in Victoria each year.
+Road safety camera speed enforcement in 40 km/h zones provides significant deterrence against speeding in those zones and contributes to a reduction in pedestrian road trauma.
+Information published by the Department of Transport indicates that, on average, over the last ten years there were 47 pedestrian fatalities and more than 690 pedestrians seriously injured in Victoria each year.
 These statistics are reported on the VicRoads website .